abangfarhan/abangfarhan.github.io/_drafts/active-share-simpler-calculation.md

 # Background

 Active Share is a metric to measure how different a fund is from its benchmark.
-Its value ranges from 0% (the fund's underlying stocks and their weights are completely the same as the benchmark) to 100% (the fund's underlying stocks and their weights are completely different as the benchmark).
-It is calculated with this formula
+Its value ranges from 0% (meaning the fund's underlying stocks and their weights are completely the same as the benchmark) to 100% (the fund's underlying stocks and their weights are completely different as the benchmark).
+It is calculated with this formula:

 $$
 AS = 0.5 \times \sum_{i=1}^n | w_i - b_i |